bykiandra/to-do-redux/README.md

 # To Do Redux (work in progress)

-A feature-filled to do app built using React and Redux.
+A to do app built using React and Redux.